Virtusan

 Progress Tracking

-I also collaborated with a team of graphic designers who helped create the new illustrations and animations.
+On the visual side, I worked closely with a team of graphic designers to create new illustrations and animations.
 We liked the idea of each pillar having its own colour, so we incorporated them in thumbnails and background images.

 Final Version